 - Humanities: 2 credits

-Additional credits of electives are required, and these courses allow learners to explore areas of interest.
+Additional credits of electives are required, and these courses allow students to explore their areas of interest.